Welcome To The Tanoan Community East Association

 Tanoan Community East Association is a separate entity from the Tanoan Community Association (the homeowners association to the west of Eubank) and from the Tanoan Country Club.
 If you need information about either of these other organizations, please consult their website.
 Tanoan Community East consists of the homes east of Eubank.

 Tanoan East is a private homeowners association with controlled access.
 Its covenants and restrictions are designed to maintain the high quality of life and the high real estate values our homeowners have come to expect.

 This website is designed to provide up-to-date information and reference material regarding the homeowners association.
 You can access governing documents, download forms, and obtain contact information regarding the Association’s management.
 Current and archived newsletters are also available on this website.

 Message from the President

-Summer is over and our TCE HOA community remains in very good shape.
-In this newsletter I want to address several general issues raised by homeowners during the Annual Meeting of the General Membership in June 2015.
+This is the first newsletter of 2016 and as the year starts our TCE HOA community remains in very good shape.
+In this newsletter, I want to discuss several subjects.

 The forecast of an unusually wet winter has so far been correct.
 Having a contract in place for removal of a heavy snow fall has proven prudent.
 So far we used this contract twice to have our streets plowed.
 Hopefully, this has minimized driving problems for our residents.
 We will continue to have our streets plowed, as necessary, for the remainder of the winter.